Aishee23/Whatsapp_ChatBot/README.md

 User-Friendly: The bot is designed with a user-friendly interface, making interactions intuitive and efficient.

+# Special Note:
+It takes a CSV file with Phone numbers without the country code and their is a versatile feature which appends the country code at run time if not already present!

 # Usage
 Start a conversation with your WhatsApp bot by sending a message to the provided phone number.
 The bot will respond based on the predefined rules and interactions you've set up.